-To the Board of Directors of the Icahn Charter School 5
+To the Board of Directors of the Icahn Charter School 4

-We have audited the financial statements of the Icahn Charter School 5 (the "Charter School") as of and for the year ended June 30, 2012, and have issued our report thereon dated November 9, 2012.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the Icahn Charter School 4 (the "Charter School") as of and for the years ended June 30, 2012 and 2011, and have issued our report thereon dated November 9, 2012.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.